ska-telescope/sdp-prototype/deploy/charts/README.md

 Furthermore you will need to install the Helm utility.
 It is available from most typical package managers, see [Using Helm](https://helm.sh/docs/using_helm/).
-Note that for the moment we are using Helm version 2.
+You can use either version 2 or version 3 of Helm.
+Instructions are given below for both.

 It may be available in the 'snap' installation system (eg. on recent Ubuntu installations)

-Once you have it available, you will typically need to initialise it (this will create the "Tiller" controller):
+If you are using Helm 2, you will typically need to initialise it (this will create the "Tiller" controller):

     $ helm init

+Helm 3 does not use Tiller, but if you are using it for the first time, you need to add the stable chart repository:

+    $ helm repo add stable https://kubernetes-charts.storage.googleapis.com/

 Deploying SDP
 -------------